Brexit: All you need to know about the UK leaving the EU

 How will pensions, savings, investments and mortgages be affected?

-So far there has been a cut in interest rates, which has helped keep mortgage and other borrowing rates low.
-There are yet to be signs that rising inflation have worried the Bank of England enough to consider raising interest rates.
+There was an early post-referendum cut in interest rates, which has helped keep mortgage and other borrowing rates low.
+There are few signs yet that rising inflation have worried the Bank of England enough to consider raising interest rates.
 But if that happened it would make mortgages and loans more expensive to repay - but would be good news for savers.